TakaRob/Hydroponics_COM-DB-API/Readme.md

     pip install -r requirements.txt
     ```
 4.  **Configure the application:**
-    - Edit `config.py` as before for serial port, baud rate, and Arduino data format.
+    - Edit `config.py` as before for serial port, baud rate, and Arduino data format. set up the serial port to the right serial port, check device manager ex: 'COM3' if running on windows.
-    - See `setup.md` for device/port details on Pi and WSL2/Windows.
 5.  **Set up the Arduino:**
     -   Connect the Arduino to the Raspberry Pi via USB.
     -   Upload Arduino code that reads your sensors and prints the data to the Serial port.
 Each complete reading should be on a new line (`println`).
 The format must match `ARDUINO_DATA_SEPARATOR` and the fields must be in the order specified by `ARDUINO_DATA_ORDER`.